 We stay close to home and see more of the feral cats, usually only heard at night, now making the quiet daytimes their own as well.
 They can roam without encountering humans, which we try to do as well.

-Back home we eat more thoughtfully.
+Back home we live more slowly.
+We eat more thoughtfully.
 I plan our meals and waste less food.
 Google how long it takes to grow potatoes, how easy would tomatoes be?
 Cupboard audits take place.
 You can’t just nip to the shop for missing ingredients or something you fancy anymore.
 That’s fine; nobody really likes kidney beans in their chilli anyway do they?

 At least we don’t have to go through rationing like during the war, I think, and I wonder what it was like for my nana when that happened.
 People all seemed so much better at these things then, in black and white photos.
 Maybe they were better at adapting.
 Maybe they didn’t rely on convenience as much as we do.
 Still, these are little changes compared to what they went through.